substrate-developer-hub/substrate-how-to-guides/docs/07-parachains/b-runtime-upgrades/runtime-upgrades.md

-1. If the amount of storage items to be migrated can feasibly be processed within two or three blocks you can run the migrations using the [Scheduler pallet](https://github.com/paritytech/substrate/tree/master/frame/scheduler) to ensure they get executed regardless of block producer.
+1. If the amount of storage items to be migrated can feasibly be processed within two or three blocks you can run the migrations using the [Scheduler pallet](https://github.com/paritytech/substrate/tree/master/frame/scheduler) to ensure they get executed regardless of the block producer.

 2. Use versioned storage and only execute migrations when storage values that haven't yet been upgraded are accessed.
 This can cause variance in